AmpleForthGold/AmpleForthGold/GoldPaper.md

 ### Initial Coin Distribution
 We do not believe in pre-mining, distributing coins to developers, founders or investors.
 We would like to distribute this coin to the masses as fairly as possible.
 To accomplish this the following distribution strategy shall be followed:

-1. The founders shall provide $10,000.00 USD of ETH to this project to provide initial market liquidity.
+1. The founders shall provide 10,000.00USD of ETH to this project to provide initial market liquidity.
 This will be matched with 10% of the total supply of [**AAU**](http://ampleforth.gold) and placed in Uniswap as initial liquidity.
 The initial quantity of [**AAU**](http://ampleforth.gold) tokens shall match the Gold price on the day that liquidity is provided.
 2. The [*Ampleforth Geyser*](https://www.ampleforth.org/dapps/) shall be re-used and renamed **Midas**. **Midas** shall be gifted 90% of tokens once liquidity has been provided. **Midas** shall distribute those tokens and provide enhanced market liquidity. **Midas** shall distribute based on the percentage of the pool that each depositor provides.
 The following rules shall apply:
     * **Midas** shall distribute 0.5% of its total tokens each day.
 This implies that the frequency of distribution would occur as follows:
        * Approximately 3.4% of tokens would be distributed in the first week.